NEW: A lawyer for young man who was assaulted says he's a student at the school

-Michael Davey, attorney for the officer who struck the young man, said his client was responding to a call of an intruder on school grounds.
+Michael Davey, attorney for the officer who struck the young man, said his client responded to a call of an intruder.

-Davey said the online video captures only a few seconds of an encounter that played out over several minutes.
+Davey said the online video captures only a few seconds of an encounter several minutes long.

-The young man became belligerent and angry after the officer repeatedly asked him to leave, according to Davey, who said the earlier part of the encounter does not appear to have been captured on video.
+The young man became belligerent and angry after the officer repeatedly asked him to leave, according to Davey, who said what happened earlier does not appear to have been captured on video.

 Geisser said she had no information about her client’s response.

 “One would expect that police officers that are specifically charged with protecting children would exercise restraint, care and understanding when dealing with these children,” she said.
 “Instead, these officers used their powers to inflict harm on a student who was trying to attend school lawfully.”